TryNErr/AWSQCLI/testace-app/MATH_QUESTIONS_ENHANCEMENT.md

 1. Navigate to the Practice page
 2. Click the "Auto-Generate Math" button
+3. Notice that the grade level is automatically set to your current grade
+4. Use the up/down arrows to adjust the grade level if desired
-3. Select a grade level (1-12) and difficulty (Easy, Medium, Hard)
+5. Select a difficulty (Easy, Medium, Hard)
-4. Click "Generate Questions"
+6. Click "Generate Questions"
-5. Answer the questions as they appear
+7. Answer the questions as they appear
-6. Notice how questions automatically advance after you submit an answer
+8. Notice how questions automatically advance after you submit an answer
-7. See your score update in real-time
+9. See your score update in real-time
-8. When all questions are answered, view your final score
+10. When all questions are answered, view your final score

 ### Testing User Progress Tracking